Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 ## Your Goal

-Never make a program for this.
+Never make a program for a "Buy Now, Pay Later" company.

+The only reason they would be using that term would be to dodge regulations set up to protect both parties in the agreement.

-"Buy Now, Pay Later" is another word for debt.
+"Buy Now, Pay Later" is just another word for debt.
 If you make a program that enables desperate people go deeper and deeper into debt to enrich yourself you are a bad person.